cmkobel/CompareM2/README.md

 ### Across samples

+Then on the basis of the analysis of each input genomic assembly, these analyses are run across all samples.

   - `roary` [roary](https://sanger-pathogens.github.io/Roary/) Pan and core genome.
   - `motulizer` and `motupan` [mOTUlizer](https://github.com/moritzbuck/mOTUlizer) Analyze core-pan spectrum genome and gene clusters (lacking in report).
   - `snp_dists` [snp-dists](https://github.com/tseemann/snp-dists) Core genome pairwise snp-distances.